mediachain/mediachain/rfc/mediachain-rfc-4.md

 ```

 Namespaces come in existence by virtue of creating a certificate that
-assigns ownership permissions to them.
+assigns permissions to them.
 Namespaces don't need to be
 created in the data structure prior to any statement publication; the
 act of publishing a statement in a namespace effectively asserts its
 existence.